StoreConnect/storeconnect-ontologies-api/ontologies/storeconnect-main/README.md

     - _Note: beware to correctly configure your visualization as described in the [visualization configuration part](../../tools/dynamic-visualization-server/README.md#customize-visualization) of the [StoreConnect's dynamic visualization server](../../tools/dynamic-visualization-server)_
 - By using its [static representation](http://apiontologie.westeurope.cloudapp.azure.com:8080) (use the [StoreConnect's static visualization server](../../tools/static-visualization-server))
 - By using the [Protégé](https://protege.stanford.edu/) tool and importing its associated [owl file](./storeconnect-main.owl)
+- By using some Protégé's plugins, as the [Protege's OntoGraf plugin](https://protegewiki.stanford.edu/wiki/OntoGraf) and generate the associated image as defined in the [previous section](#specific-concepts)

 #### Special note about the Protege's Ontograf plugin DOT generation

-When using [Protégé](https://protege.stanford.edu/), is also possible to visualize ontology as a graph, by using the [Protege's OntoGraf plugin](https://protegewiki.stanford.edu/wiki/OntoGraf).
+As explained above, when using [Protégé](https://protege.stanford.edu/), it is also possible to visualize ontology as a graph, by using the [Protege's OntoGraf plugin](https://protegewiki.stanford.edu/wiki/OntoGraf).
 This plugin can also generate a [DOT](https://graphviz.gitlab.io/_pages/doc/info/lang.html) file of the ontology that can be further rendered as an image (see [StoreConnect's ontology picture](#specific-concepts)).
 However, this generation is very limited and cannot be configured.